gromacs/releng/docs/releng-api.rst

 The build script can also set a few global variables to influence the behavior of the build:

+.. py:data:: build_options

+   If this list value is set to a non-empty list, then these build options are used to initialize the build environment.
+Useful for non-matrix builds that want to, e.g., specify the compiler to use.

 .. py:data:: build_out_of_source

    If this boolean value is set to ``True``, the build will be executed